Thursday, March 26, 2026

 After learning about the half-siblings, I wondered just how many of them were out there.
 After learning about those DNA matches, my opinion of Vincenzo changed a lot.
 He was no longer just the first Ferraiolo in Haverhill who had a slight "oopsie" in Vermont.
 After two children came out of the woodwork, a pattern formed.
 It's clear that Vincenzo was not above cheating on his spouses.
 Now, granted I have no clue when the second coupling happened.
 However, I do think it's unfortunate that he kept doing it.

 I'm not even sure if the family in Europe knew about his umm....antics.
-Though, I suspect my cousin Caterina might suspect something as she added Joyce to her tree on Myheritage and she has seen his page on WikiTree.
+Though, I suspect my cousin Caterina might suspect something as she added Joyce to her tree on Myheritage and she has seen his profile on WikiTree.
 I suppose one could say at the end of the day he was definitely charming.
 Was he a good man?
 That's up for debate and not for me to decide.
 I can only go by the facts and while I definitely don't condone his cheating, I just wish things turned out a little differently.

 Now when I look at Vincenzo I don't just see a man who crossed the Atlantic to start a new life in America.
 I see a man who cheated on his wives and was more than a little charming to people.
 I can't really judge him as it's not my place.
 But I do see him in a different light now.